 1 Great Place to Stay: Omni Royal Orleans

 The Omni Royal Orleans is a 345-room, 4-Diamond AAA-rated hotel located in the heart of the famous French Quarter.
-Accommodations include standard guest rooms, suites, and luxury suites, befitting families of all sizes, and include complimentary access to a state-of-the-art fitness center and a rooftop, outdoor heated pool with views of the French Quarter and the Mississippi River.
+Accommodations include standard guest rooms, suites, and luxury suites, befitting families of all sizes.
+Enjoy complimentary access to the fitness center and a rooftop heated pool with views of the French Quarter and the Mississippi River.

-At check-in, Omni Royal Orleans’ youngest guests are welcomed with an Omni Kid Crew backpack filled with mini-explorer necessities like binoculars, crayons, activity book with stickers, and other goodies to keep young minds active.
-And when you head downstairs to the Rib Room to gorge on exquisite French rotisseries and prime cuts, make sure to say hello to Dalton, their maitre d’ who has been proudly hosting foodies at this historic restaurant for more than 50 years.
+At check-in, Omni Royal Orleans’ youngest guests are welcomed with an Omni Kid Crew backpack filled with mini-explorer necessities.
+And when you head downstairs to the Rib Room to gorge on exquisite French rotisseries and prime cuts.
+Before you go, make sure to say hello to Dalton.
+He’s their maitre d’ who has been proudly hosting foodies at this historic restaurant for more than 50 years.
 Find out more: Omni Royal Orleans

 1 Great Place to Eat: Acme Oyster House

-Acme Oyster House’s no-frills, hole-in-the-wall vibe makes it the perfect kid-friendly atmosphere where you’ll dine with locals eager to advise you on all the best kept secrets of their special town.
-And don’t fret, for those who haven’t quite acquired the briny taste for oyster, there’s plenty of Cajun and creole delights to please your palate.
+Acme Oyster House’s no-frills, hole-in-the-wall vibe makes it the perfect kid-friendly atmosphere.
+You’ll dine with locals eager to advise you on all the best kept secrets of their special town.
+And don’t fret.
+For those who haven’t quite acquired the briny taste for oyster, there’s plenty of Cajun and creole delights to please your palate.
 Find out more: Acme Oyster House